 You are allowed to enroll or make changes to your dental plan during open enrollment.
+Open enrollment dates are set by Delta Dental of Washington, please check with them about open enrollment dates.
 If you do not enroll or make changes to your plan during this time, you must satisfy specific rules to enroll or make changes outside open enrollment.